narmitag/narmitag.github.io/docs/_posts/2022-09-14-Cloudopen-europe-2022.markdown

 categories: cloudopen talks
 ---

-[Speaking](https://sched.co/15yzG) at CloudOpen at the [Open Source Summit Europe 2022](https://events.linuxfoundation.org/open-source-summit-europe/)
+I will be [Speaking](https://sched.co/15yzG)  at the [Open Source Summit Europe 2022](https://events.linuxfoundation.org/open-source-summit-europe/) in Dublin

-A link to the slides are [here](https://speakerdeck.com/neilarmitage/avoiding-pain-when-operating-in-the-cloud)
+The [slides](https://speakerdeck.com/neilarmitage/avoiding-pain-when-operating-in-the-cloud) can be found on SpeakerDeck.